give a miss call on

 Running through all courses is a significant portion of project work.
 In early years, group design/project work is incorporated into many of the modules.
 In later years, a team software engineering project enables students to simulate operating as a commercial business.
-Final year students have substantial individual projects, sometimes out in industry.
-The Department fully recognises the vital nature of this kind of supervised study to prepare students for the world of work.
-In turn, we have a widely recognised reputation for producing high quality graduates with skills relevant to a range of career paths.
+Final year students have substantial individual projects, sometimes out in the industry.
+The Department fully recognizes the vital nature of this kind of supervised study to prepare students for the world of work.
+In turn, we have a widely recognized reputation for producing high quality graduates with skills relevant to a range of career paths.

 Year 1 & 2 provides students with a thorough introduction to Electronics, covering the key areas of circuits and operational amplifiers.
 Covers basic circuit analysis skills, operational amplifiers from a theoretical and practical basis, and the associated mathematical concepts and tools.

 Year 3 introduces students to the propagation of high-speed signals around circuits and systems and the principles of noise within them.
 Considers the concepts of Signal Integrity and Electromagnetic Compatibility, the effects of not achieving EMC on system operation and some of the fundamental concepts that lead to these problems and their mitigation.